Program length: 6 weeks

 Location: Jacksonville, Florida

-Students enrolled in the respiratory care program at Florida State College at Jacksonville and Concorde Career Institute complete their clinical rotations at Mayo Clinic.
+Students enrolled in the respiratory care program at Florida State College at Jacksonville, Concorde Career Institute, or St. Johns River State College may complete their clinical rotations at Mayo Clinic.

 Training at Mayo Clinic provides:

 - A wide variety of respiratory conditions and care procedures